-The EEAP conducted a virtual tour of the postgraduate program's facilities and those of the University of West Attica.
-This virtual tour, along with discussions with students, revealed that all classrooms used by the program are equipped with computers and the necessary software to support course instruction.
-The Panel also virtually explored the offices responsible for student support services.
+The EEAP conducted a virtual tour of the facilities of the postgraduate program and the University of West Attica.
+From this tour and discussions with students, it was evident that all classrooms in the postgraduate program are equipped with computers the necessary installed software for course instruction.
+The Panel also virtually visited the offices providing student support services.

-Students benefit from an extensive range of resources provided by the PSP.
-These include access to both physical and electronic academic libraries, as well as study and computer rooms located across the university's campuses.
-Additionally, the university offers a restaurant for use by both students and academic staff.
-Various cultural and sports activities are organized, enriching student life.
-Students also have access to primary health care, treatment services and mental health support as needed.
+Students benefit from a wide range of services offered through the PSP.
+These include access to the university's lending and electronic academic libraries, as well as study and computer rooms located across the campuses.
+Additionally, the university provides a restaurant available to both academic staff and students.
+Various sports and cultural activities are organized, enhancing student life.
+Furthermore, students have access to primary health care and treatment services, along with mental health support for those in need.

-Moreover, students informed the Panel about additional services offered by the university, such as Career Services and opportunities for international mobility through programs like ERASMUS.
-Beyond the virtual tour, the Panel gathered students' feedback on the facilities.
-Students expressed a high level of satisfaction with the infrastructure and services, highlighting their positive impact on both academic and personal development.
+The Panel also learned from students about other services provided by the university, such as Career Services and international mobility opportunities through programs like ERASMUS.
+Beyond the virtual tour, the Panel sought students' opinions on the facilities.
+Students expressed high satisfaction with the facilities and services available to support their academic and personal development.